SQL Notebook

 );

-- Inner query runs first to find the latest open_date.
+- The inner query runs first to find the latest open_date.

-- Outer query gets stations opened on that date.
+- The outer query gets the stations that opened on that date.

 Scalar Subquery in SELECT